 How many people does it take to make a baby?
-For those of you who have struggled to have a child, the answer to that question is not as obvious as it seems.
+For those who struggle to have a child, the answer is not as obvious as it seems.

-Traditional Oriental medicine offers infertility patients much more than just adjunctive before and after acupuncture treatments.
+Traditional Oriental Medicine (TOM) offers infertility patients much more than just adjunctive before-and-after acupuncture treatments.
 TOM has a long and established history for the regulation of the woman’s menstrual cycle, as well as treatment for various male infertility issues.

-It is often amazing to me when I review an infertility patient’s medical history and see little, if any, attention has been paid to correcting menstrual irregularities prior to assisted reproductive technology procedures.
-It is my personal opinion that one should logically enter in to such procedures in the best health possible.
+It is often amazing to me when I review an infertility patient’s medical history and see there has been so little attention paid to correcting menstrual irregularities prior to assisted reproductive technology procedures.
+It is my personal opinion that one should logically begin such procedures in the best health possible.